derhallim/teamsdev/Lab 4 - Conversational Bots.md

 -   **Microsoft App ID and password**: Auto create App ID and password

-1. Azure will start to provision the new resource.
+11. Azure will start to provision the new resource.
 This will take a moment or two.
 Once it's finished, navigate to the bot resource in the resource group.

     ![](media/96638fc3c10970e7b27bfa51fbd52269.png)

-2. In order for the bot to interact with Microsoft Teams, you must enable the Teams channel.
+12. In order for the bot to interact with Microsoft Teams, you must enable the Teams channel.
 From the bot resource in Azure, select **Channels** in the left-hand navigation.

-3. On the **Connect to channels** pane, select the **Microsoft Teams** channel, then select **Save** to confirm the action.
+13. On the **Connect to channels** pane, select the **Microsoft Teams** channel, then select **Save** to confirm the action.

     ![](media/33253e7920705f1f7d8dca9d7d00f387.png)

-4. Once this process is complete, you should see both the Web Chat and Microsoft Teams listed in your enabled channels:
+14. Once this process is complete, you should see both the Web Chat and Microsoft Teams listed in your enabled channels:

     ![](media/e58a6be16fc9148129a558aac2eea9b0.png)

-5. Select **Settings** from the left-hand navigation.
+15. Select **Configuration** from the left-hand navigation.
 Scroll down to the **Microsoft App ID** section.
-Copy the ID of the bot to a notepad, as you'll need it later.
+Copy this ID of the bot to a notepad, as you'll need it later.

     ![](media/837151c79edcfdb4bcd372d3b327603f.png)

-6. Select **Manage** to navigate to the Azure AD app blade.
+16. In **Microsoft App ID**, select **Manage** to navigate to the Azure AD app blade.

-7. Select **Certificates & secrets** from the left-hand navigation panel.
+17. Select **Certificates & secrets** from the left-hand navigation panel.

-8. Select the **New client secret** button:
+18. Select the **New client secret** button:

     ![](media/9772d2391934a94fb8a94b698cc7ee68.png)

-9. When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**.
+19. When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**.

-10. The **Certificate & Secrets** page will display the new secret.
+20. The **Certificate & Secrets** page will display the new secret.
 It's important you copy this value as it's only shown this one time; if you leave the page and come back, it will only show as a masked value.

     ![](media/b95305748e763036b521d01aaf98ef71.png)

-11. Copy the value of the secret to a notepad, as you'll need it later.
+21. Copy the **value** of the secret to a notepad, as you'll need it later.

 ### Task 2 – Create Microsoft Teams App